SYRIA - LIBANON - JORDAN

 Population with features of European populations

 The city, founded by the Phoenicians, was the center of worship of Baal and later became the Greek colony of Heliopolis and the Roman Julia Augusta Felix.
-Her greatest acne was with the Antonines.
+Her greatest peak was during the Antonine period.
 It is built at an altitude of 1170 at the foot of the southwest side of Antilivanos, near the left bank of Litani.
-Interesting and imposing are the relics of the majestic temple of the Heliopolitan triad (Zeus, Aphrodite, Hermes), built during the Antonine era.
-Well-preserved is also the neighboring octagonal temple of Bacchus, dating from the middle of the 2nd century.
-In the central part of the Roman colony there is the round temple of Aphrodite, the first half of the 3rd century BC.
+The relics of the majestic temple of the Heliopolitan triad (Zeus, Aphrodite, Hermes), are interesting and imposing built during the Antonine era.
+The also well preserved monument is the neighboring octagonal temple of Bacchus, dating from the middle of the 2nd century.
+In the central part of the Roman colony one can find the round temple of Aphrodite, the first half of the 3rd c.
+X. century.